fauria/wunderground-pws/README.md

 It accepts two standard parameters, the first one being an `Error` object if the operation failed and the second `null`.

 If successful, returns `null` as the first parameter and the string `'success'` as the second.

+After a successful request, the observations are set as default.